MiketheChap/worldwidestew/content/blog/2023-06-03-soft-landings.md

 When you are stalling or your flaps are failing, pray there's someone there to help you safely land.

 I'm looking at you, SI, CS, AS, JAC, and many others.
+(Updated on February 3, 2026 to include DG and BD.
+Every time I turn around, I realize there were so many!
+So, I'll add more as I'm reminded of them.)

 Thank you for being one of my soft landings.
 For seeing me.
 For accepting me.